 The problem isn’t what we learn in Sunday school, it’s rather that after completing Sunday School most don’t seem to continue learning more about the bible.
 In my experience at least, what we know in adulthood about Israelite Origins seems to be little more than what we learned when we were children.

 As adults we have the main narrative reenforced through talks on “Archaeology Proves the Bible True” inevitably delivered by well meaning but completely clueless amateurs.
 A small minority of self-described free-thinkers who encounter difficulties with the archaeological evidence will gravitate toward fringe material that shuffles chronologies, finds chariot wheels in the Gulf of Aqaba, or even the very statue of Joseph, all attempting to provide evidence that backs up the Sunday School narratives.
 But most people, instead of reading around the topic, learning a little about biblical interpretation, and how those in the ancient Near East thought and wrote about history, simply continue to take the Sunday School version at face value, reading the text with all the hermeneutical sophistication of a pious 12 year old.

-And here’s the difficulty: almost everything of the Sunday School narrative on Israelite Origins is contradicted by the archaeological evidence.
+And here’s the difficulty: almost everything in the Sunday School narrative on Israelite Origins is contradicted by the archaeological evidence.
 It’s just not how it happened.
 I know that sounds a bit strong, and if you take a conservative view of how to read the bible it probably sounds quite concerning, but it really is the case.

 In the next post we’ll take a quick tour through the archaeological sites whose remains lead the relevant experts to conclude that the origins of the Israelites requires a different explanation than that found in scripture.